La La Lucille: Production

-The musical opened on Broadway at Henry Miller's Theatre on May 26, 1919, but had to suspend performances when Actors' Equity went on strike on August 19.
+The musical was produced by Alfred E. Aarons, assisted by his son Alex A. Aarons.
+It opened on Broadway at Henry Miller's Theatre on May 26, 1919, but had to suspend performances when Actors' Equity went on strike on August 19.
 After the dispute was settled, it reopened at the Criterion Theatre on September 8 and remained there until October 11, 1919 closing after 104 performances.
 The director was Herbert Gresham, with choreography by Julian Alfred.
 The cast included Janet Velie as Lucille, Maurice Cass, Eleanor Daniels, John Hazzard, Lorin Raker, Marjorie Bentley, Helen Clarke, Alfred Hall, J. Clarence Harvey, and Cordelia MacDonald.

 This was the "first complete book musical score" that Gershwin wrote.
 The production toured — with original cast members for some time — in 1920–21, all the way to the west coast.
 The film was shown in Canada as well.
 Among several later "stock" performances outside of New York was a Massachusetts staging in 1926.

 In 2019, the Third Avenue Playhouse in Sturgeon Bay, Wisconsin adapted and reproduced the musical.
 The Playhouse's co-artistic director, James Valcq, spent years researching and reassembling the original songs and book in order to recreate the original musical as faithfully as possible.

 In August 2023, University of Michigan researcher Jacob Kerzner, Associate Editor for the George and Ira Gershwin Critical Edition, found a box of "La la Lucille" orchestrations in the Samuel French Collection at Amherst College.
-It includes instrumental parts for flute, clarinet, two trumpets, trombone, percussion, piano, two violins, cello, and contrabass, and is presumed to be the show's touring orchestration (smaller than the Broadway complement), perhaps reduced from the original orchestrations by Frank Saddler (1864–1921).
+It includes instrumental parts for flute, clarinet, two trumpets, trombone, percussion, piano, two violins, cello, and contrabass, and is presumed to be the show's touring orchestration (smaller than the Broadway complement), perhaps reduced from the original orchestrations by Frank Saddler.
 The score is to eventually be released as a scholarly edition prepared for the Gershwin Initiative, connected to the University of Michigan School of Music, Theatre & Dance.